henrw/Gatsby-personal-website/content/research/mmtutor/index.md

 priority: 20
 ---

-Using Computer Vision and AR to support physical task learning.
+Using AR to support physical task learning from multi-modalities.